Father of All Bombs: Claims

-According to General Aleksandr Rukshin, the Russian Deputy Chief of Staff, the new bomb was smaller than the MOAB but much deadlier because the temperature at the centre of the blast is twice as high.
-He claimed the bomb's capabilities are comparable to nuclear weapons, but unlike nuclear weaponry known for its radioactive fallout, use of the weapon does not damage or pollute the environment beyond the blast radius.
+According to General Aleksandr Rukshin, the Russian Deputy Chief of the General Staff, the new bomb was smaller than the MOAB but much deadlier because the temperature at the centre of the blast is twice as high.

-In comparison, the MOAB produces the equivalent of 11 tons of TNT from 8 tons of high explosive.
-The blast radius of the FOAB is 300 meters, almost double that of the MOAB, and the temperature produced is twice as high.

 Analysis and veracity

 Some defense analysts question both the yield of the bomb and whether it could be deployed by a Tupolev Tu-160 bomber.
 A report by Wired says photos and the video of the event suggest that it is designed to be deployed from the rear of a slow moving cargo plane, and they note that the bomb-test video released by the Russians never shows both the bomb and the bomber in the same camera shot.
 There are also questions on what type of explosives it used.
 They quoted Tom Burky, a senior research scientist at Battelle, saying "It's not even clear what kind of weapon the Russians tested."
 He questions if it was what some experts call a fuel-air explosive or if it was a thermobaric weapon.
 "Fuel-air and thermobaric bombs differ in usefulness".
 Burky says that the weapon depicted in the video appears to be a fuel-air explosive, based on its shape.

-German military analyst Sascha Lange speaking at Deutsche Welle pointed out multiple discrepancies of the released video and expressed his skepticism.
+Weapons analyst Sascha Lange of German SWP speaking at Deutsche Welle pointed out multiple discrepancies in the released Russian video and expressed his skepticism about the Russian claim.

 John Pike, an analyst at the think tank GlobalSecurity, says he believes the weapon is roughly as powerful as the Russians claim.
 What he does not necessarily believe is that the weapon is new.
 He says the Russians have possessed a range of thermobaric weapons for at least four decades.

 Robert Hewson, an editor for Jane's Information Group, told the BBC it was likely that FOAB indeed represented the world's biggest non-nuclear bomb.
 "You can argue about the numbers and how you scale this but the Russians have a long and proven history of developing weapons in the thermobaric class", he says.

 UPI claimed the device "would enormously boost Russia's conventional military capabilities".